 We can provide domiciliary care with two Care Professionals if you require assistance getting in and out of bed or walking—an ideal solution for those who need around-the-clock supervision.

-Many of our clients introduce the idea of care to their loved ones and enjoy multiple visits per day from their Care Professional.
+Many of our clients introduce the idea of care to their loved ones and enjoy multiple visits per day from their Care Pros.
 You can select the times you feel would be most beneficial.
 For example, meal times, bathing times, bedtimes.

 Domiciliary Care Clients receive personalised and dedicated attention in their own homes, including assistance with all their daily activities and personal needs providing companionship, specialised care, offering protection for fall prevention and emergency response by calling emergency services when necessary.
-You are able to build a relationship with your regular care professional who is matched to who you are in order that you can build trust and enjoy yourself with somebody outside of your family.

 Domiciliary Care is typically a more affordable option than a care home or assisted living facility.